Sample Sequence of Courses

 SPPN 731 - Cluttering, Dysarthria and Geriatrics

-This course is geared to graduate speech-language pathology students for the purpose of developing the theoretical and clinical skills necessary for addressing the needs of individuals with cluttering, dysarthria, and communication disorders in the geriatric population.
-This course will cover the neuroanatomy and physiology of speech production and how they relate to individuals with cluttering, dysarthria, and various communication disorders in the geriatric population.
-The theoretical foundation will be supplemented with clinical practice for the evidence-based diagnosis and treatment of clients with cluttering, dysarthria, and communication disorders in the geriatric population.
-Identifying and differentiating various types of cluttering, dysarthria, and communication disorders in the geriatric population using audio and video samples will be included.
-Additionally, this course will discuss advocating for inclusion and equitable services in the assessment and treatment of clients with the above-mentioned disorders from culturally and linguistically diverse backgrounds will be presented.
+This course will cover the neuroanatomy and physiology of speech production and how they relate to individuals with cluttering, dysarthria, and other communication disorders in the geriatric population.
+The theoretical foundation will be supplemented with clinical practice for the evidence-based diagnosis and treatment of these, using audio and video samples.
 Special attention to the impact of cluttering on the educational process in school-age children and how to address academic, communication, and social issues for this population will be discussed.

 SPPN 732 - Augmentative and Alternative Communication

-This elective course will provide working knowledge of augmentative and alternative communication modes.
+This elective course will provide a working knowledge of augmentative and alternative communication modes.
 Individuals of all ages (birth to geriatric) who would benefit from augmentative and alternative communication modes will be explored.
-School age children in general education as well as inclusion settings, will be discussed.
+School-age children in general education, as well as inclusion settings, will be discussed.
 Augmentative and alternative communication systems and training techniques to promote participation, inclusion, and socialization in a variety of settings will be explored.
-The course will examine the vast array of low, mid, and high assistive technologies (philosophy and actual technology items) that improve the communication, language and literacy skills of individuals that are unable to meet their daily linguistic/communication needs via speech or writing.
-Students will understand and become comfortable with using and exploring augmentative and alternative communication technologies for individuals with varied skills/needs (i.e.: positioning, access, and multicultural considerations).
+The course will examine the vast array of low, mid, and high assistive technologies (philosophy and actual technology items) that improve the communication, language, and literacy skills of individuals that are unable to meet their daily linguistic/communication needs via speech or writing.
+Students will understand and become comfortable with using and exploring augmentative and alternative communication technologies for individuals with varied skills/needs (e.g., positioning and access, considerations).
 Evaluation and training via evidence-based practice will be discussed.
 Funding sources will be explored as well as the appropriate paperwork for obtaining these augmentative and alternative communication systems.
-Students will understand the need for ongoing evaluation of augmentative and alternative communication technologies in order to ensure optimum benefit for the particular individual within all his/her environments.
+Students will understand the need for ongoing evaluation of augmentative and alternative communication technologies to ensure optimum benefit for the individual within all his/her environments.

 Prerequisites: SPPN 610, SPPN 611, SPPN 612, SPPN 630